harrymt/blog/_posts/2018-05-16-SOLID-principles.md

 #### Good Way

-Good: We pass in a Logger interface to the customer so it doesnt know what type of logger it is
+We pass in a Logger interface to the customer so it doesnt know what type of logger it is.

 ```c#
 class BetterCustomer